 3. Try Some Indoor Exercise

-There are some winter days when it’s simply too cold or icy to get outdoors, but you should use those days to get aerobic exercise at an indoor facility.
-Swimming, riding a stationary bike, and jogging on a treadmill are all good choices.
-Doing a half-hour to an hour of cardio exercise can do wonders for both your mood and your waistline.
+There are some winter days when it’s simply too cold or icy to get outdoors, but you should use those days to get aerobic exercise indoors.
+Many of us are working from home so, riding a stationary bike, or jogging in place are good choices.
+Doing a half-hour to an hour of cardio exercise at least three days a week can do wonders for both your mood and your waistline.
 When you’re finished you feel a sense of accomplishment, and many people report feeling more energized for two or three hours after the exercise is over.
-If you prefer not to join a health club, lots of folks join groups that take brisk walks at indoor malls.
-And if you want a more social form of exercise, pickleball is a great choice.
-Many town recreation departments offer volleyball, basketball, and other team sports.

 4. Add Color and Plants To Your Home